Easy DIY Bird Baths For Your Garden

 Top of bird bath

-Rather then just putting one shallow bowl for the birdbath, like you often see, nest a smaller decorative bowl inside a larger one for added dimension.
+Rather than just putting one shallow bowl for the birdbath, like you often see, nest a smaller decorative bowl inside a larger one for added dimension.
 In this example, she found the large bowl at a thrift store for a few dollars.
-She then splurged on a $12 glass flower bowl from Home Goods Store, to make her birdbath even more beautiful.
+She then splurged on a $12 glass flower bowl from Home Goods Store to make her birdbath even more beautiful.

 Birdbath made from plates